chiefenne/PyAero/docs/quickstart.rst

    - Click on :guilabel:`Export Mesh` to export (i.e. save) the mesh in a specific format.
 Use the appropriate check box, e.g. SU2 for an *.su2 formatted file or GMSH for a *.msh formatted file.

 This is it.

-See following figure on how this looks in the graphical user interface.
+See :ref:`figure_quickstart_steps` on how this looks in the graphical user interface.

 .. _figure_quickstart_steps:
 .. figure::  images/quickstart_steps.gif